DearCM1/South-Island-Recipes/reading/new_words.md

 The practice of insincerely flattering others used to gain favour/ an advantage.

 > *"He was a known sycophant, laughing at the board members' jokes and always agreeing with them, hoping one day to be welcomed onto the board."*

+### **Ancillary**

+Providing primary support or help.

+> *"The defendant carrying a weapon was ancillary proof of their charges."*

+> *"Event marshalls are ancillary staff ensuring that everything on the day runs smoothly."*